After School Club Ideas: A to Z

 1) Many child care centers have limited kitchen access or only have access to a microwave/refrigerator which makes it difficult to “cook” any food.

-2) Safety can become a concern with hot surfaces and knives around.
+2) Safety can become a concern with hot surfaces & knives.
+Using plastic utensils and active supervision is crucial

 Our Incredible Earth Club

-The 40th Anniversary of Earth Day is fast approaching on April 22, 2010.
-What better time is there to lead an Eco-Friendly Club?
+Earth Day is fast approaching.
+What better time is there to lead an Eco-Friendly Club chockfull of learning, hands-in and STEM based activities?
 You have quite an opportunity here to build children’s awareness of the importance of taking care of our friend the Earth which we all call home and how vital it is that we take care of it!

 Week 1: Start a Recycling Project and have a Clean up the Campus Day